 Section I:

 Name:

 Address:

-Telephone (Home): Telephone (Work):
+Telephone (Home): e (Work):

 Electronic Mail Address:

 Accessible Format Requirements?
-Audio Tape
+Large Print Audio Tape

-TDD Other

-Section II: -
+Section II: i DD Other

-Are you filing this complaint on your Yes No
+Are you filing this complaint on your own behalf?
+Yes No

-If you answered "yes" to this question on, go to Section III.
+If you answered "yes" to this question

-If not, please supply the name and re are complaining: lationship of the person for whom you
+If not, please supply the name and re are complaining: vhom you

-Please explain why you have filed for a third party:
+Please explain why you have filed for a third party: -

 Please confirm that you have obtained the permission of the aggrieved party if you are filing on behalf of a third party.
-No
+Yes No

 Section III:

-I believe the discrimination I expe rienced was based on (ch eck all that apply):
+I believe the discrimination I expe rienced was based on (che ck all that apply):

 [] Race [] Color [] National Origin

 Date of Alleged Discrimination (Month, Day, Year):

 Explain as clearly as possible what happened and why you believe you were discriminated against.
 Describe all persons who were involved.
 Include the name and contact information of the person(s) who discriminated against you (if known) as well as names and contact information of any witnesses.
 If more space is needed, please use the back of this form.

 Section IV

-Have you previously filed a Title VI cc Yes No
+Have you previously filed a Title VI complaint with this agency?
+Yes No